gla-rad/iala_ms2_maritime_service/source/guideline/annex-a.md

 </tr>
 <tr>
   <td><strong>Management of information</strong></td>
-  <td>Shore authorities need tools for managing increased levels of information pertaining to the maritime domain awareness.
-A harmonized and holistic approach to information management will enable shore authorities to manage resources more efficiently.
-The harmonized and enhanced presentation of domain awareness will improve situational awareness for allied and other support services.
-Enhanced information management is required for improving logistics management and in support of safety, security and environment protection.
-Currently, there are major challenges to managing and sharing a diverse range of information from dissimilar systems.
-Current systems suffer without a harmonized approach to quality and structure.</td>
+  <td><p>Shore authorities need tools for managing increased levels of information pertaining to the maritime domain awareness.<p></p>A harmonized and holistic approach to information management will enable shore authorities to manage resources more efficiently.<p></p>The harmonized and enhanced presentation of domain awareness will improve situational awareness for allied and other support services.<p></p>Enhanced information management is required for improving logistics management and in support of safety, security and environment protection.
+Currently, there are major challenges to managing and sharing a diverse range of information from dissimilar systems.<p></p>Current systems suffer without a harmonized approach to quality and structure.</p></td>
   <td>
     <ul>
       <li>Common maritime information/data structure</li>